Financial Samurai

 More Upper Middle Class Wealth-Building Strategies

-9) Once you’ve properly diversified your wealth, things start getting a little messy.
-Track your finances through Excel, or a free financial tool by Personal Capital in order to optimize your finances and make sure there aren’t any leakages.
-It’s hard to improve what you don’t measure.
+11) Once you've properly diversified your wealth, things start getting a little messy.
+Track your finances through Excel, or a free financial tool by Empower in order to optimize your finances and make sure there aren't any leakages.
+It's hard to improve what you don't measure.

-10) Think positively.
+12) Think positively.
 If you want to join the upper middle class, believe you deserve to be wealthy.
-Don’t let the government or naysayers keep you down.
+Don't let the government or naysayers keep you down.
 Use constant failures as learning points.
-Use rejections as motivation to prove others wrong.
-There’s so much money out there for the taking!

 Build Upper Class Wealth Through Real Estate